Generic selectors

-For many people every other Saturday, the pilgrimage to the football stadium represents a passion, a sense of belonging an identity as well as a purpose.
-Away days are great but much different to playing at home, which is a lot more familiar with the stadium holding a lot of significance to the football supporter, regardless of the club involved.
+For many people every other Saturday, the pilgrimage to the football stadium represents a passion, a sense of belonging, an identity, and a purpose.
+Away days are great but much different from playing at home, which is a lot more familiar with the stadium and holds a lot of significance to the football supporter, regardless of the club involved.

-Fans are passionate about supporting their team but what if going to the ground takes on a different meaning?
-Some fans combine their passion or interest in football with employment as particularly at the top level, there is an abundance of football jobs available for different types of people.
+Fans are passionate about supporting their team, but what if going to the ground takes on a different meaning?
+Some fans combine their passion or interest in football with employment, as there is an abundance of football jobs available for different types of people, particularly at the top level.

 At any football ground on any given matchday, it takes a lot of busy people to make the game happen, beyond those out on the pitch.

-Here is a list of the different roles you can do at football clubs and football stadiums.
+Here is a list of the different roles you can play at football clubs and football stadiums.

 Football hospitality staff

-In the executive boxes, there will be waiting staff as well as club legends and others on hand to provide the desired experience for patrons.
+For example, in the executive boxes, waiting staff and club legends are on standby to provide the desired experience for patrons.
 After the game, there is usually some kind of live interview with a player, or perhaps more ex-players reviewing the events on the pitch.

 Football ticket staff